 - COVER and bring to a boil.

-- LOWER HEAT and COOK for 10 to 15 minutes, or until the potatoes are soft, but not mushy.
+- LOWER HEAT and SIMMER for 10 to 15 minutes, or until the potatoes are soft, but not mushy.

-- REMOVE from heat and STIR to combine all ingredients.
+- REMOVE the soup from the heat and add the fresh lemon juice.
+Stir to combine all ingredients.

 - SERVE with dinner rolls, bread sticks, or cornbread.